d-krupke/cpsat-primer/README.md

 *By Dominik Krupke, TU Braunschweig*

 **This tutorial is under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Smaller parts can be copied without any acknowledgement for non-commercial, educational purposes.
-Contributions are very welcome, as I do not have the time to do everythin on my own.**
+Contributions are very welcome, as I do not have the time to do everything on my own.**

 > :warning: **You are reading a draft!
 Expect lots of mistakes (and please report them either as an issue or pull request :) )**